San Jose Mercury News West Magazine: History

+In the 1970s, the San Jose Mercury News published a Sunday magazine insert titled California Today.

 Jeffrey Bruce Klein began working at San Jose Mercury News in 1979, and in 1986 was promoted to associate editor and columnist.
 Susan Faludi worked as a reporter for West Magazine in 1987; she went on to receive a Pulitzer Prize in 1991.
 By 1993, Klein was editor-in-chief of West, and in January of that year he left to become editor-in-chief of Mother Jones.

 He was replaced by Pat Dillon, a Mercury News columnist with a college degree from the University of Washington and a M.A. from Boston University, whose prior experience included work with the Associated Press and San Diego Union.

 In 1994, Dillon left West to work on a book.
 The next editor-in-chief was Fran Smith, former medical reporter and magazine writer for West.
 Smith, who had previously worked at Mercury News for 10 years, received a B.S. from Cornell University and a graduated from University of California, Berkeley with a master's degree in journalism.
 In the acknowledgements in his book The Valley of Heart's Delight, author Michael Shawn Malone comments: "At the Mercury-News' West Magazine, first Jeffrey Klein and then Patrick Dillon, let me push the limits of feature writing."
 In 1994, Bob Ingle served as executive editor of Mercury News.
 Jerome Ceppos also served as an editor at the magazine.